 Of course, you can do freehand-lettering directly in your cardboard and just cut it, but this way is way faster!

-I created this PDF template for all of you and I know everyone has different ways to transfer patterns, but the way I did this was that after I taped together the 3 parts, I cut the outside shape and marked in my cardboard, then carefully cut and mark the inside.
+I know everyone has different ways to transfer patterns, but the way I did this was that after I printed the template and taped together the 3 sheets that contain the full word, I cut the outside shape and marked on my cardboard, then carefully cut and mark the inside.

 I tried in a different part of the house but totally loved the way it looked in the wall with our pictures =]